sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/troubleshooting_tips.md

 - Make sure that your SD card is formatted to a `FAT32` file system.
 	- The `FAT32` file system also limits the maximum capacity of the card to less than **32GB** *(i.e. a 256GB SD card will not work)*.
-- Make sure that the mosaic-X5 module has a configured data stream output.
+- Make sure that the mosaic-X5 GNSS receiver has a configured data stream output.
 - Use the mosaic-X5 web page to verify that the SD card is mounted as a storage drive.